 MONEY: Upon arrival to Cuba, all expenses with the exception of personal alcohol, souvenirs and small tips for local musicians are included.
 The costs of any activities not described in the itinerary such as visiting additional museums, scuba diving or catching a personal taxi are your responsibility.
 An airport departure tax and the $2.50 per day accident insurance may be factored into your ticket.
 US Credit cards or debit cards do not work in Cuba so you will need to bring cash.
 Upon arrival to Cuba, we can change money near the airport.

 Most locations or people will not accept US dollars or traveler's checks and require CUCS (the Cuban currency).
 You will receive a greater value in the Cuban currency if you bring EUROS instead of US Dollars These may be ordered ahead of time from your bank.
 There is a 10% penalty when changing US dollars at Cuban money exchanges.
 100 USD= 86 CUCS and 100 EUROS = 105 CUCS.
-Please plan on bringing $200 in emergency cash that you will keep in US currency.
-You will then need cash for your bar bills and souvenirs.
+Please plan on bringing $200 in extra cash that you will keep in US currency.
+Beyond the$200, you will just need cash for your bar bills and souvenirs.
 When planning your budget, rum drinks may cost $3-5 US dollars and beers may cost $2-3 US dollars.
 At the end of your trip, you may cash in your Cuban currency for US Dollars at the airport.